juancastillo0/leto/README.md

 ## ToDirectiveValue

-Implementing this interface allows the GraphQLSchema's SDL String to contain the attachment's information ad directives over the specific element associated with the attachment.
+Implementing this interface allows the GraphQLSchema's SDL String to contain the attachment's information by adding directives over the specific element associated with the attachment.
 Attachments that implement `ToDirectiveValue` require the following getters:

 ```dart
   /// The directive value represented by this object